fashion-js/fashion-model/README.md

 accessing or setting properties on an object then you might find it helpful to wrap the raw object with a `Model` instance and use the getters and setters to work with the data.

+## Relationship to JSON Schema
+Model definitions are JSON Schema and, when possible, similar naming conventions were chosen.
+However, this module is more tailored to runtime usage.
+If desired, you can convert your model definitions to a JSON Schema representation fairly easily.
+See [JSON Schema section](#json-schema) for more information.

 ## Usage